yeahml/yeahml/README.md

 YeahML is a prototype framework for creating ML models ([D|R|C]NNs, primarily) using only, easy to understand, with sane defaults, configuration files (yaml or json).
 Examples are currently being worked through and can be found in the [examples directory](./examples/README.md)

-The goal of the core implementation is as follows:
+The core implementation is as follows:

 1. Create `.tfrecords` for a training, validation, and test set
 2. Write configuration files (json or yaml, see below)